Nankeen kestrel: Feeding

-Diet is varied, with a large number of insects, but also small birds and reptiles, and in particular, small rodents, mostly mice.
+Diet is varied, with a large number of insects (such as grasshoppers, crickets, beetles, moths, and also ants) and other arthropods (such as centipedes and spiders), but also small birds (especially common starlings and sparrows where feral and numerous) and reptiles (such as small lizards, mainly skinks), and in particular, small rodents, mostly mice.
+Carrion is apparently occasionally taken.
 Nankeen kestrels are adaptable and hunt in a number of different ways: of these, simply perching in an exposed position (such as on a dead tree or a telephone pole) and watching for prey is the most common, but it is their habit of hovering motionless over crop and grasslands that is most distinctive.

 Breeding

 Three to seven eggs are laid in late winter (usually about four) and incubated by the female alone.
 Hatching takes place after 26 to 28 days, and the male brings food while the female continues to incubate until the young are close to fledging, at which time the female leaves the nest to hunt for them too.
 Multiple broods are raised in good seasons.